Yesterday in a group, I saw a webmaster asking about WordPress

 https://sitecheck.sucuri.net/WordPress Malicious Redirect Code Removal Methods

-Finally, recommend a Plugin:
+Finally, recommend a plugin:

 Install a firewall for WordPress!
 Try WordfenceRelated knowledge: